 Above: Displaced children from Dara'a province in Quneitra, Syria on June 29, 2018.
 REUTERS, Alaa Al-Faqir

-Conflict in southern Syria has displaced more than 330,000 people in recent weeks from Dara’a.
-Most have fled to Quneitra.
-Forced to flee at a moment’s notice, these families have traversed miles of dangerous desert with whatever belongings they could carry.
+Conflict in southern Syria displaced more than 330,000 people from Dara'a to Quneitra in June 2018.
+Forced to flee at a moment’s notice, these families traversed miles of dangerous desert with whatever belongings they could carry.

-Relief International is the only international organization with direct operational capacity in Quneitra and the ability to respond.
+Relief International was the only international organization with direct operational capacity in Quneitra and the ability to respond.

-We need your help to support the influx of new families to this area with mobile medical teams, emergency medicines, shelter and safe drinking water.
+Contributions made by individual donors to Relief International helped to support the influx of new families to this area with mobile medical teams, emergency medicines and safe drinking water.

-RI teams are serving some of the most vulnerable people among the newly displaced in Quneitra, prioritizing women and children’s needs by:
+RI teams served some of the most vulnerable people among the newly displaced in Quneitra, prioritizing women and children’s needs by:

 - Connecting displaced families with shelter.
-To date, RI has either directly provided or assisted more than 400 people in finding temporary homes.
+RI directly provided or assisted more than 400 people in finding temporary homes.

-- Offering protection services at RI’s Women and Girls’ Safe Spaces, which have been flooded with displaced people seeking help since this crisis began.
+- Offering protection services at RI’s Women and Girls’ Safe Spaces.

 - Deploying three mobile medical teams to offer health, protection and psychosocial support to displaced families.
-In addition to providing life-saving health services, these mobile teams of doctors, nurses and pharmaceutical professionals will also link people with specialized health facilities.
+In addition to providing life-saving health services, these mobile teams of doctors, nurses and pharmaceutical professionals also linked people with specialized health facilities.

 - Delivering psychological first aid to help families cope with the ongoing crisis, including referring people to RI’s psychosocial support centers.

-RI teams have been serving families in Quneitra governorate since 2015 and today operate eight health facilities.
-Our work includes health, protection, psychosocial support and nutrition programming.
+RI teams have served families in Quneitra governorate since 2015.
+Our work included health, protection, psychosocial support and nutrition programming.